 - In person at 115-1180 Ironwood Street, Campbell River.

-Community Services: Building, Bylaw Enforcement, Parks and Planning
+Community Services: Building, Bylaw Compliance, Parks and Planning

 Community Service business and inquiries are to be conducted through telephone, email, or other electronic means.
 Appointments are required where in person business is necessary.

-- Building Inspections are provided where required public health directives can be met.
+- Building Inspections where required and public health directives can be met.
 Contact firstname.lastname@example.org.